How to insure your rental home

 SATO’s real estate liability insurance covers situations where a structural element of the property causes a tenant to suffer injury or material damage, for example when a cabinet door falls off and damages personal property.

-Insurance for which the tenant is responsible:
+Insurance the tenant is responsible for:

 Home insurance that includes liability insurance